joe-crick/can-data-context/readme.md

 I might get around to making it an npm package.

-End with an example of getting some data out of the system or using it for a little demo
+End with an example of getting some data out of the system or using it for a little demo.

 ## Built With